ayaMarzouk/QA-Task/README.md

 In this task I needed to use the following:
 - Appium
---Preuistes for appium--
+--prerequisite for appium--
 1. Installation of ANDROID SDK Manager
-2. Installation of JDK (I downgrad the version from 12 to 8 to be able to run uiautomatorviewer)
+2. Installation of JDK (I downgrade the version from 12 to 8 to be able to run uiautomatorviewer)
 3. Appium Client Library

 - Installation of Eclipse